hereabran/traveloka-takehome-test/README.md

 ### Rationale:

-- The project aims to showcase a simple Hello World HTTP application that can be deployed using Docker and Kubernetes.
-It demonstrates the process of containerizing an application, deploying it with Kubernetes, and performing load testing with Locust.
+- The project aims to showcase a simple RestAPI CRUD contact application that can be deployed using Docker and Kubernetes.
+It demonstrates the process of containerizing an application, deploying it with Kubernetes, performing load testing with Locust, and performing functional test with Pytest.
 - Docker allows for packaging the application and its dependencies into a single container, ensuring consistency and portability across different environments.
 - Kubernetes provides an orchestration platform to deploy, manage, and scale the application containers effectively.
 - Load testing with Locust helps evaluate the application's performance and determine its scalability under different user loads.